Dive into the Authentic Korean Buckwheat Cakes Recipe

 Buckwheat Cakes

-The perfect blend: crispy outside, soft inside.
+The perfect blend: Crispy outside, soft inside.

 I found that getting the batter consistency right is key for properly crispy edges and a soft, custardy interior.
 The trick is adding just enough water to hydrate the buckwheat flour without making the batter too thin.